Skip to main content

 Revisit your policies

 Every 3–6 months, or whenever your no-show rate changes meaningfully.
-The dashboard digest will surface signal-driven recommendations as your data accumulates — when a recommendation appears, click “Talk it through” to walk through the specific change with Bella AI.
+The dashboard digest surfaces signal-driven recommendations as your data accumulates — when one appears, ask Bella AI to talk through the specific change.

 See also